vpa24/WBG310---Javacript-Jquery/README.md

 - Contact Us page: Includes a contact form that I created with jQuery validation techniques in Week 6.

 Feel free to explore the website and let me know your thoughts.
 Thank you for checking it out!
+A website link for this project is https://glittering-cactus-b99dcc.netlify.app/